joshareed/grass/README.md

 ### Selectively Applying Plugins

 As shown in `global-config.groovy`, it is possible to selectively enable or disable plugins.
 To do so, pass in the class name of the plugin.
-If I wanted to disable the feeds plugin, I would add:
+If I wanted to disable the feeds plugin, I would add the following to my `site-config.groovy` file:

 	plugins.disabled = ['FeedPlugin']